 The Authority is subject to Section 148 of the Internal Revenue Code as it pertains to the arbitrage rebate on all tax-exempt obligations, both long and short-term debt.
 Under the 1986 Tax Reform Act, the Internal Revenue Service (IRS) required that all excess earnings from investment proceeds be rebated to the IRS.
 Arbitrage, for purposes of these regulations, is defined as the difference between the yield on the investment and the yield on the obligations issued.
 If there are excess earnings, this amount may be required to be rebated to the IRS.
-At October 31, 2016, the Authority had a liability of \$69,289 for estimated arbitrage earnings due to the IRS.
+In fiscal year 2017, a payment of \$56,216 was made to the IRS for excess earnings on investment proceeds.
+At October 31, 2017, the Authority had net position of \$43,073 designated for estimated arbitrage earnings due to the IRS.